EphraimCompEng/multipy/README.md

 # Documentation

-Documentation is continuously being added as the project progresses, including usage, general theory and implementations of algorithms using MultiPy.
+Documentation will added as the project progresses, including usage, general theory and implementations of algorithms using MultiPy.

 For more information head to [/docs/](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs).